Did you know Exeter is one of the few cities with the ancient right to appoint a Bard?

 The Bardic Robe & Bardic Seat

-A featured Project page on the Exeter UNESCO City of Literature website, and use of City of Literature branding
+A featured Project page on the Exeter UNESCO City of Literature website, and use of

 Free tickets to any upcoming Spork!
 Poetry event